Haddox/prot_stab_analysis_pipeline/README.md

         * `ec50_pred`: a sequence's unfolded EC50, as predicted by the unfolded-state model from Rocklin et al.
         * `ec50_rise`: the difference between a sequence's observed EC50 value and the predicted EC50 value of the unfolded sequence (= observed - predicted unfolded)
         * `stabilityscore`: the stability score (**TODO: describe how this is computed**)

+## A template notebook that compiles experimental data from the BIOFAB uploaded on TACC

+The notebook [`template_notebook.ipynb`](template_notebook.ipynb) is a template for carrying out the above pipeline for computing stability scores starting from experimental data from the UW BIOFAB uploaded to TACC.
+See the instructions in the notebook for further details.

 ## An example analysis that reproduces the results from Rocklin et al. from the starting deep-sequencing and FACS data